stellar-deprecated/docs/docs/Introduction-Gateways.md

 To manually use the distributed exchange, the user can go into the client and buy or sell credits.

-## Fees
+## Gateway imposed fees
-A gateway can impose transit fees on every time a user sends credits they issue.
+A gateway can impose transfer fees on every time a user sends credits they issue.
 This fee would apply to any transaction that moves credit issued by the gateway, even on the distributed exchange.